London Marathon Training Plan: Beginners to Advanced!

 So you may have heard of ‘tapering’ when training for any long-distance run.
 This is simply calming your intensive exercise at a gradual rate before the big day.

-With the training plans we are offering from beginners to advanced training, they are based on a 12-week training set.
+The training plans we are offering from beginners to advanced training, are based on a 12-week training set.
 Your plan will start to taper your mileage and running difficulty from weeks 8 or 9 (depending on your plan).
-This allows your body to have ore regeneration time before race day.
+This allows your body to have more regeneration time before race day.

 However, there’s more than one way to taper.
 You need to consider filling your energy tanks by changing the way you eat to involve more carbohydrates.
 Don’t worry, although you may feel like you gaining a couple of pounds, they will benefit you ‘in the long run’.